Logius-standaarden/authzen-nlgov/sections/access-evaluations-api.md

 ## Access Evaluations API Response {#access-evaluations-response}

 Like the request format, the Access Evaluations Response format for an Access Evaluations Request adds an `evaluations` array that lists the decisions in the same order they were provided in the `evaluations` array in the request.
-Each value of the evaluations array is typed as an Access Evaluation Response ([#access-evaluation-response]).
+Each value of the evaluations array is typed as an [Access Evaluation Response](#access-evaluation-response).

 In case the `evaluations` array is present, it is RECOMMENDED that the `decision` key of the response will be omitted.
 If present, it can be ignored by the caller.